 San Diego a Huge Dent in Brown’s Objective

 San Diego County sits directly on the California-Mexico border.
 It is the fifth most populous county in the United States, with more than 3 million residents, and the second most populous of the state.
 It’s a diverse region with a large Hispanic community.

 Although Tuesday’s vote did not appeal to everyone, the all-Republican council still passed the ordinance.
 What does this mean for Brown and his “illegal immigration freedom” ideas and plans?

 When a city as little as Los Alamitos stands up to the state government and inspires other municipalities to consider doing the same, what do you think it will mean now that a big dog like San Diego County has formally rejected the sanctuary status?

 Many of the southern cities have at least expressed an interest in following Los Alamitos’ example.
 Now, however, a large stone has been cast into the pond, and the ripple effect will no doubt bring out many more cities that have been waiting on the banks to see what would happen.

 Southern California has spoken, Jerry Boy.
 They want to protect their communities from illegal alien criminals.
 They want to help ICE do its job in immigration control.
 They want to secure their borders.
 They do not want to live in a sanctuary city or state.
-So, wake up, send the troops to the wall, and rescind SB 54 for the good of all your constituents.We value your comments!
-Please weigh in on our comment section below.
+So, wake up, send the troops to the wall, and rescind SB 54 for the good of all your constituents.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com